ANKIT9263/Image-Processing/README.md

 # Image-Processing
-This is the python script for the processing(cropping) of image The python script explains the functions that can be used for the processing of images.
+This is the python and R script for the processing(cropping) of image These script explains the functions that can be used for the processing of images.